carolinevarner/FlowCounts/DEPLOYMENT.md

    - Verify `RESET_PASSWORD` environment variable is set correctly
    - Try using Django admin to reset password manually (see step 3)

  6. **If password reset command isn't running**:
     - Check that `RESET_PASSWORD` environment variable is set
     - Check that the email in the command matches your actual email
     - Look for errors in the deployment logs
     - The command should show "✅ Successfully reset password" if it worked

+ 7. **Wrong role after login (e.g., logging in as accountantUser1 instead of admin)**:
+    - Your account's role in the database is set to ACCOUNTANT instead of ADMIN
+    - Go to backend service → Settings → Start Command
+    - Add before gunicorn:
+      ```
+      (python manage.py set_user_role --email varner4262@gmail.com --role ADMIN || true) &&
+      ```
+    - Or add environment variables:
+      - `SET_ROLE_EMAIL` = `varner4262@gmail.com`
+      - `SET_ROLE` = `ADMIN`
+    - Save and redeploy
+    - After redeployment, log out and log back in - you should now be an admin

 ### "Cannot use ImageField because Pillow is not installed":
 - **Fixed!** Pillow has been added to `requirements.txt`